 On the evening of the 27th day of the month of Ramadan, Muslims observe a special night called Layat al-Qadr sometimes referred to as the Night of Power.
 It is believed that on this night Muhammad first received the Holy Qur'an.

 At the end of Ramadan, Eid al-Fitr, a feast that celebrates the breaking of the fast takes place.
 Gifts are exchanged and friends and families gather for festive meals.
 Special gifts are also given to the poor.

-Notes from the Brandeis' Muslim Chaplain on details about Ramadan, and student accomodations:
+Notes from the Brandeis Muslim Chaplain about Ramadan and student accomodations

 How do Muslims Observe Fasts and Prayers in Ramadan?